KBSHari/KBSHari/README.md

 - 👋 Hi, I’m @KBSHari
-- 👀 I’m interested in software Testing
+- 👀 I’m interested in Software Testing
 - 🌱 I’m currently learning selenium with java
-- 💞️ I’m looking to collaborate on testing software
+- 💞️ I’m looking to collaborate on bug free software
 - 📫 How to reach me hprasanth707@gmail.com/+91-9751995891

 <!---